g-g/fpErrorNotifierPlugin/README.markdown

 ## Feedback

+This is a fork of (makasim / fpErrorNotifierPlugin )[https://github.com/makasim/fpErrorNotifierPlugin].
+The only change is that it uses app.yml instead of notify.yml for configuration because then the configuration is cached.
+I do not intend to improve the plugin, because it works very well.
+Please report only bugs with app.yml here, all other issues please send to the original maintainer, see below:

-I am very welcome for any comments suggestions, bug fixes, implementations and so on.
-You can create a ticket at my [github repository](http://github.com/makasim/fpErrorNotifierPlugin/issues) or make a fork and do your changes.
+[quote from="makasim"]I am very welcome for any comments suggestions, bug fixes, implementations and so on.
+You can create a ticket at my [github repository](http://github.com/makasim/fpErrorNotifierPlugin/issues) or make a fork and do your changes.[/quote]